Skip to main content

 Biographical / Historical

-Gene Heil was born 25 March 1925 in St. Louis, Missouri.
+Eugene Francis Heil was born March 25, 1925 in St. Louis, Missouri, to Louise Caroline Lieber and Walter Heil.
+He was later taken into guardianship by his grandmother, Anna Louise Moran.
 He began the study of the violin at eight, and became concertmeister of the St. Louis Philharmonic by sixteen.
 After high school, he served with the Navy Seabees in the South Pacific (New Guinea and the Philippines) during the Second World War.
-He was battalion photographer and was later encouraged to cultivate it as a medium in the fine arts.
+He was battalion photographer and later took up the medium as fine art.

-After two years of military service, he attended the world-famed Parsons School of Design in New York City for three years; he also spent a term at the Parsons Atelier in Paris, which included an extensive tour of the arts of France and Italy.
-In 1950, he became a protégé of Lady Mendl at Versailles, and later, of Andre Ostier in Paris.
+After two years of military service, Heil attended Parsons School of Design in New York City for three years; he also spent a term at the Parsons Atelier in Paris, which included an extensive tour of the arts of France and Italy.
+In 1950, Heil became a protégé of Lady Mendl at Versailles, and later, of Andre Ostier in Paris.
 He photographed members of the French government and aristocracy for French magazines.
-Gene photographed mainly fashion and architecture in Europe, Africa, North and South America.
+Heil photographed mainly fashion and architecture in Europe, Africa, North and South America.

-Gene joined the Church in June 1963 and devoted his artistic talents to the Lord's service, as well as to Cole Porter’s 'Out of This World.'
+Heil joined the Church of Jesus Christ of Latter-day Saints in June 1963.
+He used his experience in photography to capture images of the World's Fair held in New York, at which he photographed the exhibits created by the Church of Jesus Christ of Latter-day Saints.
 As of May 1967, he was Assistant to the Director of the Research Project on World Music within the School of International Affairs of Columbia University.
 He was also employed with Aladdin Business Service (seasonal sales of resort brochures, postcards, photography, and commemorative Church books), from 1963 to 1968.
-He married Lillian Elinor Harmon 10 June 1967.
-He died in an automobile accident a year later.
+He married Lillian Elenora Harmon June 10, 1967.
+He died in an automobile accident a year later on June 20, 1968 near Harrietstown, New York.

 Extent